-- The remaining amount included for each individual, if any, consists of the personal value of a company-provided car (based on the incremental cost to the company, calculated as the personal use portion of the amortized cost of acquiring and operating the car).
+• The remaining amount included for each individual, if any, consists of the personal value of a company-provided car (based on the incremental cost to the company, calculated as the personal use portion of the amortized cost of acquiring and operating the car).
 For income tax purposes, the amount included in the executive officer's income is based on IRS regulations.
-This amount is not grossed up for taxes. - (f) Mr. Oldenkamp's employment with us commenced in the first quarter of fiscal 2018.
+The company does not provide the named executive officers with any tax reimbursement or gross-up of this amount.